Jaro, Iloilo City: Bicycling

 Iloilo City is dubbed as the Bike Capital of the Philippines.
 A network of protected bike lanes of the long stretch of Diversion Road which traverses in the Jaro areas of Barangay Dungon A, back of Central Philippine University, Dungon B, Sambag and Ungka (Jaro), is one of the longest roads with bicycle lane in the country.
 It stretches up to the district of Mandurriao in the Iloilo Esplanade 1 and 3.

 The Iloilo City bicycle lane network is further expanded in some areas in Jaro including the district's part of Circumferential Road (C1) and Plaza Jaro to Casa Real de Iloilo (Provincial Capitol).

 Airport and seaport

 Jaro which is part of Iloilo City is also served by a seaport and airport.
 The Port of Iloilo serves domestic shipping and cargo routes to/from Manila, Cebu, Puerto Princesa, Bacolod, Cagayan de Oro, Zamboanga City, Davao and General Santos.
 The Iloilo International Cargo Port in Loboc, Lapuz district, is a port of call for foreign cargo vessels.
-The Iloilo International Airport in the northern town of Santa Barbara, Iloilo, is the primary airport serving Metro Iloilo and Guimaras.
+The Iloilo International Airport in the northern town of Cabatuan, Iloilo, is the primary airport serving Metro Iloilo and Guimaras.
 It serves domestic air routes to Manila, Clark, Cebu, Cuyo Island, Puerto Princesa, Sipalay, Cagayan de Oro, General Santos and Davao City.
 It is also served by international routes to and from Singapore and Hong Kong.